Pregnancy 10 February 2026 · 11 min read

 • Sources: milk, curd, paneer, ragi (one of the highest plant calcium sources), sesame seeds, nachni

-• Need: 1000 mg/day
+• Need: 1000 mg/day (ICMR-NIN Recommended Dietary Allowances for Indians, 2020)

-Protein — The building block for your baby’s growing tissues and your expanding blood supply.
+Protein: The building block for your baby’s growing tissues and your expanding blood supply.

 • Sources: eggs, fish (low mercury varieties), paneer, tofu, dals, sprouts, nuts